MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus.md

 Security intelligence update version: 1.353.3.0

 ### What's new

 - Improvements to FTP network traffic coverage
-- Fix to reduce Microsoft Defender CPU usage in exchange server with Windows Server 2016
+- Fix to reduce Microsoft Defender CPU usage in exchange server with Windows Server 2016 OS
+- Fix for scan interruptions
+- Fix for alerts on blocked tampering attempts not appearing in Security Center
 - Defender service tamper resilience improvements

 ### Known Issues